The Pentagon War

 "It was brutal at times, Tricia," the raven-haired senator replied.
 She ate up the camera like she was born to it.
 "All we had to go on were two XRCP messages — one from Alpha Centauri A III to us, and one from Earth to Alpha Centauri — to synchronize the aim and the timing of these two hyper bombs.
 Our bomb will have to go off within a tiny fraction of a second of the Centaurian bomb.
 Can you imagine synchronizing two bomb blasts that accurately, with the other blast so far away that radio signals take 4.36 years to get there?"

 Thank goodness for Coordinated Universal Time, Monidas thought from the other side of the room.
 UTC was tracked by atomic clocks in both systems, synchronized over a hundred years ago the old-fashioned way.
-Sol had made sure to send the Centaurians the exact UTC time at which they planned to detonate.
+Sol had made sure that its message to Alpha Centauri included the exact UTC time at which they planned to detonate.
 Assuming no relativity errors had gone unaccounted, which was unlikely, both sides should hit the mark right on cue.
 It was the aiming problem that bothered Monidas more — hitting a 200-meter target all the way over in another star system was like hitting a virus-sized needle in an Earth-sized haystack, while the haystack was slowly moving.

 "To say nothing of how hard it is to build a hyper bomb in the first place," senator Maeda went on.
 "Convincing a group as large and diverse as the Solar Federal Government to collect a quarter of a tonne of positrons, and hand them over to scientists who were using data from a project that was still partly classified — most of my colleagues on the senate floor thought it could never be done.
 It's been a real adventure for me.
 Five years ago, when we received the Centaurians' proposal, I'd never even been to Earth orbit."
 She chuckled.
 "I'm still getting used to zero gravity.
 There are so many people I need to thank for this opportunity."